rspace-os/rspace-client-java/README.md

     > cd API
     > ./gradlew clean test

-To run the examples for a different user, or different RSpace server, update the [config.properties](https://github.com/rspace-os/rspace-client-java/blob/master/API/config.properties) file.
-To enable API access for a particular user you need to 'Regenerate API key' at your RSpace profile page.
+To enable API access for a particular user you need to 'Regenerate API key' at 'My Profile' page in RSpace.

-You'll also need to update the line:

-    private static final long TEST_DOC_ID = 90316;

-in class `RetrieveDocumentAndAttachments` to an ID of a document in your own account for that test to work.
+To run the examples for a different user, or different RSpace server, update the `apiKey` property in [config.properties](https://github.com/rspace-os/rspace-client-java/blob/master/API/config.properties) file to the API Key of your User.
+You should also update the `testDocId` property to an ID of a document in your own account, or the RetrieveDocumentAndAttachments test will fail.

-Minimum version of RSpace required: 1.41
+Minimum version of RSpace required: 1.45

 Minimum version of Java required: 1.8